Liz Truss refuses to commit to more cost-of-living support if she becomes PM

 Mr Sunak has pointed out that, as chancellor, he provided £15.3 billion in targeted support for families – with at least £1,200 for eight million of the most vulnerable households.

-Ms Truss, meanwhile, hit back at a warning by Deputy Prime Minister Dominic Raab, who supports Mr Sunak, that her plan for emergency tax cuts was an “electoral suicide note” that could let in a Labour government.
+Ms Truss also hit back at a warning by Deputy Prime Minister Dominic Raab, who supports Mr Sunak, that her plan for emergency tax cuts was an “electoral suicide note” that could let in a Labour government.

 “I don’t agree with these portents of doom.
 I don’t agree with this declinist talk, I believe our country’s best days are ahead of us,” she said.

-Writing in The Times on Tuesday, Mr Raab said that could prove “economically harmful and politically fatal” for the Conservatives if they failed to protect people’s standard of living.
+Writing in The Times on Tuesday, Mr Raab said it could prove “economically harmful and politically fatal” for the Conservatives if they failed to protect people’s standard of living.

 “Such a failure will read unmistakably to the public like an electoral suicide note and, as sure as night follows day, see our great party cast into the impotent oblivion of opposition,” he said.